algosup/2023-2024-project-2-x86-retrogaming-team-6/Management/DifficultiesDocumentManagement.md

 Week three has just begun, we're due to hand in our prototype on December 11th and our developers are struggling to get started on the game code.

-D n addition, to finish our technical specification, our developers need to make progress on the game code.
+In addition, to finish our technical specification, our developers need to make progress on the game code.
 Moreover, the technical specification is due on December 27, so we're a little behind schedule.

 We've decided to get a head start on each of our respective tasks to get a little more involved in the assembly to help our developers start creating our version of Pac Man.